 PM2003 Preaching and Your Public Voice

 ST2002 Social Analysis and Community

 Engagement

 ST2003 Social Enterprise

 Three elective courses

-FE2001 & FE2002 Contextual Education
+FE2001 & FE2002 Contextual Education‡

 ST3001 Social Transformation Capstone

-- If this course is already completed as a requirement for the other degree, substitute one additional elective as approved by the student's advisor. - † Students must consult with the Registrar or their faculty advisor to develop a custom MA Directed Study or MAL Specialized Ministry course plan.
+- If this course is already completed as a requirement for the other degree, substitute one additional elective as approved by the student's advisor. - † Students must consult with the Registrar or their faculty advisor to develop a custom MA Directed Study or MAL Specialized Ministry course plan. - ‡ Students must secure internship site placement and supervisor prior to course registration.
+See the Student Handbook for more information.